esl/code-beam-america/_trainings/breakdown-designing-better-liveview-components.md

 - Understand how to layer code to best take advantage of components.
 - Know when to employ stateful components, and when to leave logic and state in the parent view.
 - Decorate LiveViews with the proper type and slot macros.

+PREREQUISITES:
+Must know Elixir.
+Some LiveView experience is preferred but not required.